worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/password-manager-guidelines.md

 The fact that LastPass even offer that option should make you cringe.

 Similarly, you should **never ever** let your browser save your LastPass master password.
-You really need to meorize it and type it each time you need access to your vault.
+You really need to memorize it and type it each time you need access to your vault.
 This is the only secure way.

 <img src="https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/img/pw-lp-ext-login.png" width="25%"><!--- Image is read from master branch or use full URL-->